AlbertWhite/site-v2.0/src/data/blogs/misunderstanding.md

 Equality of objects and functions is a difficult subject in javascript.
 For example, {} !== {}.
 We need to be careful with it to make sure the dependencies are really equal.

-### 8. Will useCallback functions be called everytime when component rerender ?
+### 8. Will useCallback functions be called every time when component rerender ?

 Yes.
-Not like useMemo, which will be executed only once if the dependency array doesn't change, useCallback will be called everytime the compoent rerender, even if the dependency doesn't change.
+Not like useMemo, which will be executed only once if the dependency array doesn't change, useCallback will be called every time the component rerender, even if the dependency doesn't change.

 The only purpose for useCallback is to returning the same callback function which will be passed to child component to prevent from child component rerendering.